 Main Fighter PC

 The Thief skills that should be improved are Hide in the Shadows and Find Traps.
 Hide in Shadows is the most important skill because it allows her to scout out areas for monsters and encounters, especially at night.
 The 2nd Level Mage Spell Invisibility can also allow you to scout around undetected and without chance of failure for a long time, but it costs a spell slot and ends when you attack a target.
-Find Traps is also useful to find and disarm traps, which appear quite frequently in the Expansion and in some of the underground and even wilderness areas.
+Find Traps is also useful to find and disarm traps, which appear quite frequently in the ToSC Expansion and in some of the underground and even wilderness areas.
 Open locks is not as important because fighters with high strength can usually force locks and a Mage can use a Knock spell.
-You never really need to use the pick pocket skill and you can save and reload if you fail.
+You never really need to use the pick pocket skill (except for one instance at the Friendly Arm Inn) and you can save and reload if you fail.

 Kivan makes a great archer and a pretty good front line warrior, and you can quickly pick him up at High Hedge east of Beregost.
 Ajantis is also a defensible choice and can be found at the Fishing Village north of the Friendly Arm Inn.